 -If attending a studio, look for: gentle, restorative, yin, and beginner.
 Those are fairly passive classes that most can attend.

 -If you cannot attend yoga classes outside the house, there are many options for yoga online.
-I am starting to teach classes online for the chronically ill, and I know Lyme Yoga Warrior will grow this year.
 There are many teachers on YouTube (again do background research that it's right for you).